 All fees must be paid within the time frame allotted to avoid a drop for non-payment.
 Please refer to the College website for current fees.

-- Enrollment Fees for Resident Students: Fees are listed on the College website for each semester or intersession.
+- Resident Tuition: Fees for California residents are listed on the College website for each semester or intersession.

-Exemption of Non-Resident Fees: Under California law, waivers of the non-resident portion of tuition and enrollment fees may be granted to the following:
+- Exemption of Nonresident Fees: Under Education Code 76140-76143, exemption of the nonresident portion of tuition and enrollment fees may be granted, including but not limited to:

-Documentation is required for both categories.
-Please contact the Admissions & Records Office for specific information
+Documentation is required for all eligible students.
+Please contact the Admissions & Records Office with any questions.

-- Tuition Fee for Foreign Students: Foreign students will be charged the same fee as Out-of-State Residents, which includes in-state California fees, computed as stated in section 2 above.
+4. Tuition Fee for Foreign Students: Foreign students will be charged the same fee as nonresidents.
 See College website for the current fee.

 - All active duty military personnel attending classes on a military base and their dependents.